 Repairs to groundwater bores and spears

 You may need to repair or replace groundwater bores and associated equipment if they've been damaged by floodwaters.
-This information explains when you need a development permit before undertaking the work, and how to apply if you do.
+This information explains when you need a development permit before undertaking the work, and how to apply.

 Repairing or replacing groundwater pumps